longtrinh2666/unlock-terria-minecraft-host/README.md

 Use at your own risk.

->NOTE
+>⚠ NOTE
 >
 >This project does NOT change the kernel, does NOT increase RAM, and does NOT bypass host limits.
-It only creates a Debia environment inside an existing container.
+It only creates a Debian environment inside an existing container.

-### how to use:
+## how to use:

 - step 1 : remove all file on server if your host has tab file